gastonstat/intro2datavis/README.md

 # Introduction to Data Visualization

-This repository contains the materials for an introductory course on Data Visualization (towards Statistical Graphics).
+This repository contains the materials for an introductory course on concepts and principles in Data Visualization (towards Statistical Graphics).

 ## Contents